AcaciaLinux/concept/packages/building.md

 ---
 layout: post
 title: Building a package
-permalink: /packages/building
 ---

-This article explains how the `builder` tool builds a package, using a [formula](/packages/formula) for instructions.
+This article explains how the `builder` tool builds a package, using a [formula](formula) for instructions.

 The build process is subdivided into these main steps: